TensorBlock/TensorBlock-Studio/README.md

 - **Http Client**: A robust HTTP client built on axios with automatic retry, rate limit tracking, and other features.
 - **AI Service Provider**: Base class for all AI service providers with common functionality.
 - **AI Service Manager**: Central manager for registering and accessing all AI service providers.
-- **Model Cache Service**: Service for fetching, caching, and managing AI models from different providers.
 - **Settings Service**: Central service for managing user settings and API configurations.
 - **Database Integration Service**: Service for persisting conversations, messages, and settings.